Facebook Ads vs Google Ads: Which Is Best for Your Business?

 Google Ads appear at the top of search results pages in almost the same format as organic search results based on the keywords searched by the user and how those keywords align with ad content.
 To create a Google Ad, advertisers sign up for a Google Ads account and then add text-only ad copy and keyword targeting information.

-User search intent is the primary driver of Google Ads vs. Facebook Ads.
+User search intent is the primary driver of Google vs Facebook Ads.
 On Google, users actively search for a specific product or service or the answer to a specific question.
 If you can provide the exact information they’re looking for, they are more likely to purchase your product or service or engage with your brand.
 Unlike Facebook Ads, Google Ads are triggered by keywords and search terms.

 Ads are built in the Google Ad Manager interface, which is generally regarded as not very easy or intuitive to use (though it’s getting better).
 Still, advertisers can quickly build a text-based ad by creating Campaigns, Ad Sets, and individual Ads with a headline and description.
-Learn more with our step-by-step details about how to advertise on Google.

 Businesses that advertise products or services with clear use cases benefit most from Google Ads.
 It’s easy to capture keywords in search and encourage users to click and buy using simple, actionable language.
-More nuanced campaigns—such as those for brand awareness or multistep engagement—will likely not fare as well on Google in terms of return on ad spend (ROAS).
+More nuanced campaigns—such as those for brand awareness or multi-step engagement—will likely not fare as well on Google in terms of return on ad spend (ROAS).

 Another way to use Google Ads is through remarketing ads.
 Remarketing ads are display advertisements shown to people who visited your website recently, such as in the last 90 days, on other websites.
 For example, someone who visited your website after clicking on your Ad or your URL in organic search results might then see your display ad and branding on a media or news site, reminding them of your offer.
 Read our article on website banner ads to learn more.